“Be creative! Be original!… Think outside the box!”

-Encouraging people to go wild and think outside the box only goes so far.
+Encouraging people to be creative, go wild and think outside the box only goes so far.
 People who work in businesses are usually a lot more used to thinking inside the box because they live with constraints all the time and are most used to decision-making in a context with limited resources.
 Secondly, most people are just not very good at unstructured, abstract brainstorming.
 Lastly, by inviting someone to think you’re not giving anywhere near enough direction to make sure that the flashy ideas are also the right ones.
 For this reason, many fail to generate a stream of solid ideas when they aren’t given specific guidelines, constraints and boundaries.

 In Business, as in life we operate within guides, rules and limitations.
 We have boxes.
 People need boxes.

 A healthy approach finds a good balance between boundless speculation and concrete limitations.
-Ideation thrives when people can anchor their train of thought of clear constraints, conditions and objectives because this makes a basis for making and comparing choices.When you systematically constrain the scope of your thinking (but not too much), people find it easier to generate good, actionable ideas.
+Creativity thrives when people can anchor their train of thought of clear constraints, conditions and objectives because this makes a basis for making and comparing choices.When you systematically constrain the scope of your thinking (but not too much), people find it easier to generate good, actionable ideas.
 Setting the right constraints is a matter of asking the right kinds of questions: Questions that help you define boundaries and create ‘boxes’ that are useful, but different, from the boxes your people currently think in.

 So the real challenge here is not to roam and think outside of the box… it’s really about understanding what the box is.
 The better we understand the limitations, the restrictions and the boundaries, the easier it is to generate good, actionable ideas.